pawariya/pawariya/README.md

 * **Bash:** Building a strong foundation in scripting languages and their applications in DevOps
 * **React & TypeScript:** Creating a personal project incorporating TailwindCSS, Firebase, and Vite

 Feel free to contact me at pawariya486@gmail.com.
-I am always open to hearing about your passions, something you are currently working on, or anything in between.
+I am always open to hearing about your current project, what gets you excited about tech, or anything in between.
 Let's create something exciting together! 😆
 <!--

 -->